Giant Hogweed: How Safe Is It ?- How to Handle the Plant

-They say that the Giant Hogweed is a dangerous plant, but how dangerous is it really.
+They say that this plant is a dangerous plant.
 It is one of the most impressive and beautiful blooming plants I know, yet it is also one of the most abused and hated plants on earth.
 Why?

 Well, besides being one majestic beauty, this plant has two nasty habits:

-The Giant Hogweed has stolen my heart from the first day it decided to grow on our property.
-I am a romantic gal (old in years, but young at heart) and I like to think that the Giant Hogweed is returning the love and admiration I feel for it, because I've never been hurt by any of its species and I don't always wear my gloves when handling them and I do often kill its offspring.
+This giant plant has stolen my heart from the first day it decided to grow on our property.
+I am a romantic gal (old in years, but young at heart) and I like to think that the giant hogweed is returning the love and admiration I feel for it, because I've never been hurt by any of its species and I don't always wear my gloves when handling them and I do often kill its offspring.

-But seriously, people have to be very careful when they roam this Giant's neighborhood and don't let anybody and certainly not your kids touch it at all.
+However, people have to be seriously careful when they roam this giant's neighborhood and it's better that nobody and certainly not kids touch it at all.
 Just to be on the safe side.
-It's not a plant that you want in your small urban Environmental Garden, but if you have enough space and the will and power to control it, you will have something special to look forward to and enjoy its blossom each and every year.
+It's not a plant that you want in your small urban garden, but if you have enough space and the will and power to control it, you will have something special to look forward to and enjoy its blossom each and every year.

 60 Different Species